Wooden Decks for Inground Swimming Pools: Cost, Types, and More

 Let’s start by looking at the various types of wood that you can use.

-Which Types Of Wood are Best for a Pool Deck?
+What is the Best Wood for a Pool Deck?

-When you’re thinking about building your wooden pool deck, one of your first questions should be, What kind of wood should I use?
+When you’re thinking about building a wood deck around your pool, one of your first questions should be, What kind of wood should I use?

 Here are a few questions to consider before you choose your material: